vmware-archive/node-examples/CRUD-ops/README.md

 $ ./startGemFire.sh
 ```

-If you encounter script issues with gfsh, validate that the GEODE_HOME environmental variable is configured and pointing to the GemFire install directory and that the PATH variable includes the bin directory of the GemFire install.
-Logs and other data for the cluster is stored in directory `node-examples/CRUD-ops/data`.
+If you encounter script issues with gfsh, validate that the GEODE_HOME environment variable is configured and pointing to the GemFire install directory and that the PATH variable includes the bin directory of the GemFire install.
+Logs and other data for the cluster are stored in directory `node-examples/CRUD-ops/data`.

 Example output: